ecmwf/earthkit-data/docs/source/concepts/misc/mergers.rst

 ==========================

-When *earthkit-data* reads more than one input at once (e.g. a list of files, or multiple sources explicitly combined with the ``multi`` source) the result is a single object made up of several sub-sources.
+When *earthkit-data* reads more than one input at once (e.g. a list of files, or multiple sources explicitly combined with the :ref:`data-sources-multi` source), it combines them into a single object.
 What that combined object actually looks like, and whether it collapses into one single object of a definite type, is controlled by the **merger** concept described on this page.

 .. note::